Man Up | Ep. 194 • June 9, 2017

 And you might chalk it up to competitiveness, and evolutionary of course the guys who fuck over the other guys and get away with it are rewarded.
 There’s no morality there, but we’re not in caveman times, otherwise I’d kill you.
 Why wouldn’t you?

 That’s what we’re hardwired for.
-There’s going to be the ‘you think they’re out’ liars, but it’s the norm that these guys you think are your friends, and who act like nice guys are actually covert, hidden demons in a way.
+There’s going to be that you think are ‘outliers’, but it’s the norm that these guys you think are your friends, and who act like nice guys are actually covert, hidden demons in a way.

 And he hasn’t dealt with his demons yet.
 He hasn’t let those out.
 The mature masculine knows that he could go across the other end – and this is a whole other episode on this, but he could go across that line, he could cross that line into the dark side and it could be really bad.
-Like, you can go hulk and go crazy.
+Like, if you go to the Hulk and go crazy.

 But the mature masculine knows that’s there, controls it, uses it for the right purpose.
 This is not a video about masculinity per se, or the mature masculine, or the dark side; but part of this codependency, part of the fixer is the ignorance and blindness to one’s own dark side.